1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 If the size of the snapshot differs from the size of the volume, only this read-only mode is available.

-This option allows you to mount the snapshot data image, enabling read-only access to the backup data.
+This option allows you to mount the data snapshot image, which allows read-only access to the backup data.

-For your information, here are some useful commands to leverage your backup:
+For information, here are useful commands to use your backup:

 - To access the main data volume: